 Quick fix meals are a huge help when it seems like it would be easier to order pizza or hit the drive-thru on the way home.
 With only 5 ingredients, Mexican Ravioli is a stovetop recipe that is ready in 20 minutes, so skip the drive-thru and serve up a home-cooked meal.

 This super easy recipe is a quick stovetop meal prepared with just 5 ingredients: cooked meatballs, butter, onion, heavy cream, and balsamic vinegar.
 Serve over egg noodles and add a salad for a full meal.

-Looking for a quick and easy dinner?
-Take advantage of prepared foods to shorten your prep time in the evening.
+Looking for an easy dinner?
+Take advantage of frozen foods to shorten your prep time in the evening.
 This yummy Tex-Mex dish starts with frozen burritos (you could make your own if you have more time and want a healthier option) and adds easy finishing touches to make it more like homemade.